lfuenzalida2/X-Change-Web-App/README.md

 ### Pull requests

-Pull request should have meaning titles such as "Add home site to app".
+Pull request should have meaningful titles such as "Add home site to app".
 Descriptions should start with "This branch will" (and be followed by verbs such as "add", "create", "migrate" or any other).

 For merging branches, always use _Squash and merge_, with the exception of `develop` to `master`, where _Merge_ will be used.

-### Branch naming contract
+### Branch naming syntax

-All branches in repository must follow the following contract:
+All branches in this repository must follow the following syntax:

 ```text
 branch-type/name-of-branch